 PHR 11 staff were involved in COVID-19 response.
-It all started by creating a strategy that incorporated all personnel.
-Contact-tracing was very labor intensive as most staff lacked sufficient training, although they eventually became experts.
+It started by creating a strategy that incorporated all personnel.
 Staff planned clinics as vaccines became available and worked with local clinics and governments to support the effort.
-PHR 11 had held several clinics in schools, community centers, local state health department offices, local establishments, and businesses to boost vaccination rates.
+PHR 11 held several clinics in schools, community centers, local state health department offices, local establishments, and businesses to boost vaccination rates.
 Contractors were also a huge support to our daily operations.

-Mass vaccination clinics by local health departments, universities and regional staff helped immensely to increase vaccination rates.
+Mass vaccination clinics in partnership with local health departments and universities helped immensely to increase vaccination rates.
 It helped that familiar locations were utilized in local communities, which made them feel safe to trust the process.

 Social media and new technologies, such as applications for testing and vaccinations, helped reach a larger range of the population.
-Local health departments and governments did an excellent job using their own social media accounts as the biggest information avenue.
-Prior to the pandemic, local health departments didn't utilize social media as much as they do now.
-It was a very important to keep our community engaged throughout the entire process.
+It was very important to keep our community engaged throughout the entire process.
 Health education was being promoted through social media channels more than ever.
-Social media campaigns and constant postings by local entities allowed stakeholders to understand their community's pulse and situation.
+Social media campaigns allowed stakeholders to understand their community's pulse and situation.